isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 <div id="PDTnote"></div>

-<i style="color:red;">Note: Children aged 2 and below in this calendar year are not required to undergo a pre-departure COVID-19 test.
+<i style="color:red;">Note: Children aged 2 or below in this calendar year (i.e. born in or after 2020) are not required to undergo a pre-departure COVID-19 test.
 Recovered travellers entering Singapore may qualify for exemption from the pre-departure COVID-19 test.
 They must present <a href="/atp/requirements-and-process#recovery" target="_blank">valid proof of recovery</a>.</i>

 #### 1. Are visitors required to take any pre-departure COVID-19 tests?